ComScore

 Dôen

 This floaty boho brand has something of a cult following in SoCal, and it’s been gaining in popularity across the country over the past few years as well.
-Dôen’s dainty printed dresses sell out pretty quickly, so we suggest you buy what you like ASAP (you can always return it with free shipping if it doesn’t work out).
+Dôen’s dainty printed dresses sell out pretty quickly, so I suggest you buy what you like ASAP (you can always return it with free shipping if it doesn’t work out).
 The frocks, tops and sleepwear don’t come cheap—almost everything sits between $100 and $400—but the pieces are beautiful and will garner you a ton of compliments, guaranteed.
 You can also often find Dôen clothes on resale sites like Poshmark or ThredUp in great condition if you’re looking for a lower price point.

 Shop Dôen Standouts